Teater wat jou by bly ...

 -

-Direction & sound design by Inge Crafford-Lazarus
+Direction, mise en scène & sound by Inge Crafford-Lazarus

 -

-Light & technical direction by Jak J. Brits
+Light by Jak J. Brits

 -

-Movement by Calista Crafford-Lazarus
+Choreography by Calista Crafford-Lazarus

 Running time: 75 minutes (no interval)